haskelladdict/sconcho/sconcho/doc/manual.rst

 all cells that should be inside the repeat box (i.e., the repeat box will be the outline of the selected cells) and then click on **View -> Create Pattern Repeat** to create it.
-To change the color and line thickness of an existing repeat box or to delete a box move the mouse over the pattern repeat box, right click and select **Edit Pattern Repeat** to make visible a dialog for changing the box's properties.
+To change the color and line thickness of an existing repeat box or to delete a repeat box move the mouse anywhere within the pattern repeat box, right click and select **Edit Pattern Repeat** to make visible a dialog for changing the box's properties.
+Pattern repeat boxes by default have a legend entry consisting of a symbol showing a rectangular box of the same color as the pattern repeat and a text box whose content can be changed.
+The visibility of the legend entry for a repeat box can be toggled on or off in its **Edit Pattern Repeat** dialog.

 To move a pattern repeat box hold down the **Control Key** (the **Command Key** on Mac OSX) and **Left Mouse Click** on the